Risks

 - How do you communicate risks?

-- How do you want tax to be viewed by management?
+- How do you want management to view taxes?

 - How do you think it is viewed?